 It promotes a variety of activities to further these aims.

 At the heart of these is a biennial international conference held in different European locations which every 4 years is held jointly with the Society for Social Studies of Science (4S).
 Since the first event in 1982 there have been 15 conferences which have involved over 5000 different scholars from more than 1200 different academic institutions from all European countries as well as from every continent.

 The EASST Review is a quarterly publication for members that has followed developments in our field for more than 30 years.

-In our non-conference years we provide financial support to a range of workshops addressing issues relevant to EASST members, including cross-national community-building.
+With several deadlines each year, we call for applications for financial support to a range of workshops addressing issues relevant to EASST members, including cross-national community-building.